All Episodes

 Okay.

-Anyway, let's go to the simple test.
+Anyway, let's go to a simple test.

-We then marked the artificial horizon, which would be a row of Phoenix lights, and then we marked where each one of these lights extinguished And then we ran the tape backwards, and they all rise and move to the right, meaning that actually, when they were deployed, they were deployed with a easterly or southeasterly motion, either by helicopter, C-130, or a launch rack.
+And then we ran the tape backwards, and they all rise and move to the right, meaning that actually when they were deployed, they were deployed with an easterly or southeasterly motion, either by helicopter, C-130, or a launch rack.

-And they all moved together in sequence?
+And they all moved together.

-Then it stabilizes, and then the burn time for that flare is 3 minutes, plus or minus.
+The descent rate is five to seven feet per second at ignition, then it stabilizes, and then the burn time for that flare is three minutes plus or minus.

 Of course, there's always a parameter there.

-A perfect match for the 10 p.m.
+A perfect match for the 10 p.m. event.

-Then I took all the rest of the videos that were not stable, as far as being held, And it took a longer time and everything was the same.
+Then I took all the rest of the videos that were not stable as far as being held, and it took a longer time, and everything was the same.

 This is not a single event.